Get the facts – Indigenous engagement

 We know there’s more to building a pipeline than just materials and construction.
 The success of Coastal GasLink relies on working with local communities, listening to their views, incorporating their feedback where possible, and caring for sensitive landscapes and culturally and historically significant places.
 First Nations communities do not have to choose between economics, culture, environment and a traditional way of life.
 By meeting and talking with them, we’re able to address their questions and concerns, and incorporate their local and traditional knowledge.

-- To date, the Coastal GasLink team has had over 15,000 interactions and engagements with Aboriginal communities along the proposed pipeline route, and over a third of the 362,000+ hours of field work on the project have been conducted by Aboriginal people.
+- To date, the Coastal GasLink team has had over 15,000 interactions and engagements with Indigenous communities along the proposed pipeline route, and over one-third of all the work completed on the project has been conducted by Indigenous people.

 When planning our pipeline route, we consider environmental factors, stakeholder and community feedback and constructability.